1300 361 646

 • Anyone who has significant contact with animals (particularly other people’s animals) or poultry,

-• Anyone living in high density apartment complexes, and
+• Anyone living in high-density apartment complexes, and

 • Anyone who travels a lot, staying in hotels and hostels.